eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 <br>

-The purpose of the project was a comprehensive mapping of the endangered inammovible cultural heritage in the Arabic speaking region, from Mauritania to Iran (extended in 2023 to Afghanistan) though remote sensing.
-Precisely, the objectives was to identify threats and causes of disturbances (Agricultural, Urbanist, etc.) over cultural heritage and archaeological sites in the Middle East and North Africa (MENA) region, namely Heritage Places.
+The purpose of the project was a comprehensive mapping of the endangered inammovible cultural heritage in the Arabic speaking region (Middle East and North Africa, or MENA region), from Mauritania to Iran (extended in 2023 to Afghanistan) though remote sensing.
+Precisely, the objectives was to identify threats and causes of disturbances (Agricultural, Urbanist, etc.) over cultural heritage and archaeological sites in the MENA region, namely Heritage Places.

 <br>